sven-hash/docs/docs/nym-apps/wallet.md

 yarn dev
 ```

-This will then start the Wallet GUI.
+This will then start the Wallet GUI and produce a binary in `nym-wallet/target/debug/` named `nym-wallet`.

 ### Running in Production Mode